-33. A personal service corporation with taxable income of \$100,000 will have a tax liability of \$22,250.
+- RATIONALE: The \$4,700 is deductible as organizational expenditures on Lilac's tax return for the year in which it begins business. - 33.
+A personal service corporation with taxable income of \$100,000 will have a tax liability of \$22,250. - a.

-a.
 True

-b.
-False

-ANSWER: False

-RATIONALE: A personal service corporation is subject to the 35% rate on all taxable income; thus, the tax liability is $35,000$ ($100,000 \times 35\%$).
+- ANSWER: False - RATIONALE: A personal service corporation is subject to the 35% rate on all taxable income; thus, the tax liability is \$35,000 (\$100,000 × 35%).

-POINTS: 1

-DIFFICULTY: Easy

-LEARNING OBJECTIVES: CPET.SWFT.LO: 2-04 - LO: 2-04

-NATIONAL STANDARDS: United States - BUSPORG: Analytic

-STATE STANDARDS: United States - AK - AICPA: FN-Measurement -

-AICPA: FN-Measurement

-KEYWORDS: Bloom's: Application

-34. Ed, an individual, incorporates two separate businesses that he owns by establishing two new C corporations.
+- 34. Ed, an individual, incorporates two separate businesses that he owns by establishing two new C corporations.
 Each corporation generates taxable income of \$50,000.
-As a general rule, each corporation will have a tax liability of \$11,125.
+As a general rule, each corporation will have a tax liability of

+- \$11,125.

-a.
+- a.
 True

-b.
+- b.
 False

-ANSWER: True
+- ANSWER: True

-RATIONALE: Since the corporations would be members of a controlled group, their taxable income would be combined in applying the corporate income tax rates.
+- RATIONALE: Since the corporations would be members of a controlled group, their taxable income would be combined in applying the corporate income tax rates.
 The tax on \$100,000 would be \$22,250, or \$11,125 tax for each corporation.
 If all members of a controlled group consent, an apportionment plan can provide for an unequal allocation of the marginal tax rates.

-POINTS: 1

-DIFFICULTY: Easy

-LEARNING OBJECTIVES: CPET.SWFT.LO: 2-05 - LO: 2-05

-NATIONAL STANDARDS: United States - BUSPORG: Analytic

-STATE STANDARDS: United States - AK - AICPA: FN-Measurement - AICPA: FN-Measurement

-KEYWORDS: Bloom's: Application

-OTHER: Time: 2 min.

-35. A calendar year C corporation can receive an automatic 9-month extension to file its corporate return (Form 1120) by timely filing a Form 7004 for the tax year.
+- 35. A calendar year C corporation can receive an automatic 9-month extension to file its corporate return (Form 1120) by timely filing a Form 7004 for the tax year.

-a.
+- a.
 True

-b.
+- b.
 False

-ANSWER: False
+- ANSWER: False

-RATIONALE: In general, corporations can receive an automatic extension of six months for filing the corporate return by filing Form 7004 by the due date of the return.
-However, an automatic extension of five months applies for a calendar year C corporation (and seven months for a June 30 year end C corporation).
+- RATIONALE: Corporations can receive an automatic extension of six months for filing the corporate return by filing Form 7004 by the due date of the return.

-POINTS: 1

-DIFFICULTY: Easy

-LEARNING OBJECTIVES: CPET.SWFT.LO: 2-06 - LO: 2-06

-NATIONAL STANDARDS: United States - BUSPORG: Analytic

-STATE STANDARDS: United States - AK - AICPA: FN-Reporting

-KEYWORDS: Bloom's: Knowledge

-OTHER: Time: 2 min.

-36. A corporation must filea.
-Trueb.
-False a Federal income tax return even if it has no taxable income for the year.
+- 36. A corporation must file a Federal income tax return even if it has no taxable income for the year.

-ANSWER: True
+- a.
+True

+- b.
+False

 RATIONALE: A corporation must file a return regardless of whether or not it has taxable income.

-POINTS: 1

-DIFFICULTY: Easy

-LEARNING OBJECTIVES: CPET.SWFT.LO: 2-06 - LO: 2-06

-NATIONAL STANDARDS: United States - BUSPORG: Analytic

-STATE STANDARDS: United States - AK - AICPA: FN-Reporting

-KEYWORDS: Bloom's: Knowledge

-OTHER: Time: 2 min.

-37. For purposes of the estimated tax payment rules, a "large corporation" is defined as a corporation that had taxable income of \$1 million or more in any of the three preceding years.
+- 37. For purposes of the estimated tax payment rules, a "large corporation" is defined as a corporation that had taxable income of \$1 million or more in any of the three preceding years.

+- a.
+True

+- b.
+False

+- ANSWER: True

+- 38. Schedule M-1 is used to reconcile net income as computed for financial accounting purposes with taxable income reported on the corporation's income tax return.

+- a.
+True

+- b.
+False

+- ANSWER: True